 Please read the guidelines and regulations carefully before submitting your film.

-• The completed entry forms and viewing copies should be postmarked no later than Friday 1 July 2017.
+o The completed entry forms and viewing copies should be postmarked no later than Friday 6th July 2018.

-• The director and the beneficiaries of the submitted film undertake not to withdraw the film from the competition as of the announcement of the festival programme in September 2017.
+o The director and the beneficiaries of the submitted film undertake not to withdraw the film from the competition as of the announcement of the festival programme in September 2018.

-• Films can either be submitted through FilmFreeway or three copies of the completed entry form, three viewings copies on DVD, or an online Vimeo or YouTube link to the film, along with promotional materials should be postmarked no later than Friday 1 July 2017 to:
+o Films can either be submitted through FilmFreeway or three copies of the completed entry form, three viewings copies on DVD, or an online Vimeo or YouTube link to the film, along with promotional materials should be postmarked no later than Friday 6th July 2018 to:

 Africa in Motion Film Festival